kevinjycui/Practice-Bot/README.md

  - [CSES](https://cses.fi/)
  - [Szkopuł](https://szkopul.edu.pl/)

- *Not affiliated with DMOJ, Codeforces, AtCoder, WCIPEG, CSES, or Szkopuł.
+ Not affiliated with DMOJ, Codeforces, AtCoder, WCIPEG, CSES, or Szkopuł.
 Sites are only used as tools for this bot.

+## Contributions
+Contributions are welcomed and encouraged!

 ## Icon
 ![](logo.png)